Medical Phlebotomist Salary

 Popular Skills for Medical Phlebotomist

-Medical Phlebotomists note just a narrow range of job skills.
-Most notably, skills in Geriatrics, Data Entry, Customer Service, and Pediatrics are correlated to pay that is above average.
-Most people familiar with Customer Service also know Data Entry.
+Medical Phlebotomists report a focused set of job skills.
+Most notably, skills in Geriatrics, Pediatrics, Data Entry, and Customer Service are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
+Most people experienced in Customer Service also know Data Entry.